cakephp/docs/en/controllers/request-response.rst

 CakeResponse and testing
 ========================

-Probably one of the biggest wins from `CakeRequest` comes from how it makes testing controllers and components easier.
-Instead of methods spread across several objects, you only have a single object to mock as controllers and components delegate to `CakeResponse`.
+Probably one of the biggest wins from ``CakeResponse`` comes from how it makes testing controllers and components easier.
+Instead of methods spread across several objects, you only have a single object to mock as controllers and components delegate to ``CakeResponse``.
 This helps you get closer to a 'unit' test and makes testing controllers easier::

     <?php